 Down on the lower deck are three single cabins offering ten square meters of living space, while the bow of the ship features two spacious Suites, each 40 square meters in size with prime views of the river through large windows and a French balcony.

 - Dining room serving local and international cuisine.
-Breakfast and lunch may be served buffet-style depending on the number of passengers, but dinners is a sit down meal with a table d'hôte menu
+Breakfast and lunch may be served buffet-style depending on the number of passengers, but dinner is a sit down meal with a table d'hôte menu

 - Special dietary requirements, including vegetarian dishes, can be catered for if informed in advance